sekika/kaidoku/dev/README.rst

 To do, or not to do?
 -----------------

+- Show the number of the last move with different color
+- tidy up calc.py
 - Implement additional logics
 - Write test codes
 - Change order?
 Pointing, naked, XY-wing, X-wing, Hidden?
 Analyze frequency.